yahoo/bgdocs/doc-site/content/en/jvm/tutorial-3.md

 We could not put this logic in another behavior because a resource can only be supplied by one behavior.
 Updating a resource can only happen in the one behavior that supplies it.

-Inside the runs block we add new checks for `save.justUpdated` and `removeItem.justUpdated`.
+Inside the runs block we add a new check for `removeItem.justUpdated()`.
-It is a common pattern to iterate through `.justUpdated` checks of the various demands to determine what happened.
+It is a common pattern to iterate through `.justUpdated()` checks of the various demands to determine what happened.

-In this case we remove the item from the list by building a new list without the item to remove.
+Then we get the `ItemExtent` we want removed and remove it from our `allItems` list.
-So we do not need to call `.forceUpdate()` like we did when adding the item.
+We need to call `.forceUpdate()` again because we are mutating the same instance of our list.
-Our side effect ensures that the UI updates as well.

 Also note that we call`.removeFromGraph()` on the removed `ItemExtent`.
 Extents should always be removed from the graph if they are no longer needed otherwise their behaviors will continue to run.
+Lastly our side effect ensures that the UI updates as well.

 ### Remaining Items Re-revisited